 The TalkBack screen reader gives you spoken feedback and notifications.

-- Press both volume keys for 3 seconds.
+- Press and hold both volume keys for 3 seconds.

-- If TalkBack doesn't turn on right away, press both volume keys again for 3 seconds.
+- To confirm that you want to turn TalkBack on or off, press both volume keys again for 3 seconds.